aanish37/Stritva/README.md

 # stritva

-A mobile app for women
+This is a mobile application for women that can track the mensural cycle and provide health related suggestions.